scayle/storefront-api-ts-sdk/README.md

 For information about the BACKBONE HTTP API that this SDK abstracts see https://cloud.aboutyou.com/documentation.

-For a general introduction see https://cloud.aboutyou.com/.
+For a general introduction to the ABOUT YOU CLOUD see https://cloud.aboutyou.com/.